 I then sat down with my doctor, who showed me the MRI.
 She said, “here’s a picture of your brain” – so I have proof I have one.
 The outcome was – I am normal, and I now have a doctor’s diagnosis to back me up.

 But this got me to thinking; What if there was an MRI for the soul?
 What if something showed the truth, not about my body but about my will, my mind, and my habits and appetites?
-And what if whenever, I went to church everybody got to see an MRI of my soul?
-Would my attendance go up or down?
+And what if whenever, I went to out everybody got to see an MRI of my soul projected above my head?
+Would the attendance at my church go up or down?

-The soul is the thing that connects all those inmost parts together & connects them with God.
+So what is the soul anyway?
+Wikipeda (the source of all knowledge) say “according to Genesis 2:7 God did not make a body and put a soul into it like a letter into an envelope of dust; rather he formed man’s body from the dust, then, by breathing His breath into it, he made the body of dust live, i.e. the dust did not embody a soul, but it became a soul—a whole creature.”
+So, we could say the soul is the thing that connects all the parts of a person together & connects them with God.
 Your soul was made for total harmony internally and externally with the universe – or at least with the creator.
 So one psalm writer says, “Bless the LORD, O my soul…” then adds “…and all that is within me, bless his holy name.”
 In other words, it is my soul that connects all that is within me and that cries out for integration, and harmony.
-His view is that, this can only happen when my soul & my whole life is connected with God.
+The Psalmists view is that, this can only happen when my soul & my whole life is connected with God.

 Dan Ariely’s analysis